WHY CARDBOARD ROCKETSHIPS?

 Today, we help other small businesses build their own Cardboard Rocketships.
-Marketing doesn't have to be expensive, it just has to be memorable.
+Marketing doesn't have to be expensive, but it has to tell a story.

 I've been a professional television writer since 1996.
 My credits include Just Shoot Me, King of the Hill, Out of Practice, Beavis & Butthead, Wilfred, Rules of Engagement, Maron, Brickleberry, Glenn Martin DDS, Lopez, Tacoma FD, and many other shows, movies and pilots.

 In 2007, my wife started a line of girls clothing called TwirlyGirl.
 I wanted to help, but I knew absolutely nothing about business, eCommerce, or retail.
 Or computers.
 Or management.
 Or fashion.
 I bought a book, but it was too difficult for me.
 It was called Business for Dummies.

 So I did the only thing I knew how.
 I wrote stories.
 Stories about why Cynthia started her business, stories about how I tried to help her and failed, stories about our customers and products.
 Because they were honest and authentic, something magical happened.
 Customers started sending us fan mail.
 We were accustomed to getting great reviews about our products and customer service, but this was different.
 Now they spoke about the love they had for our brand, and what we stood for.
 I would later discover this is called "good marketing" and many of the skills I use as a TV writer/showrunner were responsible for that.

 As a TV writer, my goal is to get people to sample my show then return for the next episode.
 Marketing is no different.
 You need to grab people's attention, then give them a compelling reason to come back and purchase.
 Talking about the features of your product is NOT a compelling reason.
 Slashing your prices can be compelling, but it's also a quick way to go out of business.